-15 Restructuring
+14 Restructuring

-On September 16, 2008, the Company announced a revision of its operating plan and that concentrates the Company's resources on the advancement of its lead drug, sapacitabine, while maintaining the Company's core competency in drug discovery and cell cycle biology.
+On September 16, 2008, the Company announced a revision of its operating plan that concentrates the Company's resources on the advancement of its lead drug, sapacitabine, while maintaining the Company's core competency in drug discovery and cell cycle biology.
 The plan reduced the workforce across all locations by 25 people.
 The Company recorded approximately \$0.4 million for severance payments and \$0.1 million of accelerated depreciation for assets that will no longer be utilized.
 All severance payments were paid as of December 31, 2008.
-As part of the plan the Company will vacate its laboratory facility in Cambridge, England.
-The

-Company assigned the lease of our redundant Cambridge research facility back to the landlord and, in accordance with the terms of the lease, will incur a net charge, incorporating a surrender fee, of \$0.1 million to effect this.
+During 2009, the Company recorded approximately \$0.4 million for severance payments all of which were paid as of December 31, 2009.
+As part of the plan the Company vacated its laboratory facility in Cambridge, England.
+The Company assigned the lease of its redundant Cambridge research facility back to the landlord and, in accordance with the terms of the lease, incurred a net charge, incorporating a surrender fee, of \$0.1 million to effect this.
+In June 2009, the Company further reduced its workforce across all locations by 26 people making a total reduction of 51 people (or 63% of the workforce) since September 2008.
+An asset impairment amounting to \$0.2 million was also charged to the consolidated statement of operations as a result of assets being identified that were no longer being utilized.